ct627/R_farmers_market/README.md

                   Kappa : 0.7257

 ## Code
-Please see CODE.R for more Information.
+Please see CODE.R for details.